Peeptrade Review – Our Independent, Technical and Professional Opinion

 Peeptrade is a Social Trading platform more suitable for investors than for traders.
-In fact, Peeptrade users can “peep” how the investment portfolio of so-called Top Investors are made up, against a monthly payment decided by Top Investor himself.
+In fact, Peeptrade users can “peep” how the investment portfolio of the so-called Top Investors are made up.

-Moreover, Peeptrade does not provide copy trading functions with which automatically replicating the trades of other investors.
-Think of Peeptrade more as a paid platform for consulting portfolios that have proven to be profitable.
+Peeptrade does not provide copy trading functions with which automatically replicating the trades of other investors.
+Think of Peeptrade more as a platform for consulting portfolios that have proven to be profitable.

 The “peeping” service, ie viewing the Top Investor portfolios, is separate from the connection or not of your broker to the Peeptrade trading platform.

-This means that, with Peeptrade, all types of investors, even the most “classical”, used to buy stocks by calling his broker, can still use the service.
+This means that, with Peeptrade, all types of investors, even the most “classical” ones used to buy stocks by calling their broker, can still use the service.

 What is Peeptrade